u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - A disincentive to publish important findings.
 Why share something as soon as you have it, if you can mine it for a little more to get ahead of someone else?
 - A disincentive to publish negative results
 - An inefficient peer-review system built on underpaid (or unpaid) labor, which simply cannot scale with the exponential rate of increase in new publications *(At a recent conference, someone proposed that publishers pay for coffee for reviewers!)*
-- An incentive to falsify results -- in egregious but also in subtle ways -- to get more funding.
+- An incentive to falsify results -- in egregious but also in subtle ways -- to get more funding
-- Being published is treated like getting a stamp of approval.
+- Treating publications like a stamp of approval instead of having a healthy system of corrections to the scientific record (while retractions exist, the mechanism through which they're communicated is poor and varied, see [my prior work](https://arxiv.org/abs/2210.09553) and [RetractionWatch](https://retractionwatch.com/))
 - A narrative driven format for scientific findings, instead of a focus on the facts and "knowledge units"

 Are there some disciplines in science where these problems are not as big?